josephwilk/finger-smudge/README.md

 # Finger Smudge

-An art project producing music for machines.
+An art project producing :musical_score: music for :computer: machines.
 Firstly exploring the digital fingerprinting of audio music.
 As used in sites like YouTube & SoundCloud to detect copyright infringment.

 ![Finger smudged](https://raw.githubusercontent.com/josephwilk/finger-smudge/master/resources/finger-smudge.png)